adnandossaji/interview_app/README.md

 ##Keaton Zonca
 1. added code to assign a interview to a user when creating a new interview
-2. assignUser in db_interaction
+2. assign interview from adminMenu
-3. added logging to server and serverThread
+2. assignUser, checkIntAssigned, and  etUserInterviewID in db_interaction
-4. logging.ini
+3. added logging to server and serverThread and created logging.ini

 ##Khalid Alrawaf
 1. def validate()